-Following the temporary suspension of operations in May 2005 for major renovations, the Hotel started, and continues, to generate positive cash flows from its operations.
-As a result, Justice was able to pay some limited partnership distributions in fiscal years 2008 and 2009.
-However, due to the significant downturn in the San Francisco hotel market beginning in September 2008 and the continued weakness in domestic and international economies, no Partnership distributions were paid in fiscal 2011 and 2010.
+Due to the significant downturn in the San Francisco hotel market beginning in September 2008 and the continued weakness in domestic and international economies, no Partnership distributions were paid in fiscal 2011 and 2010.
 During such periods, the Company had to depend more on the revenues generated from the investment of its cash and marketable securities and from its general partner management fees.
-Since we have seen significant improvement in the operations of the Hotel, and the San Francisco market in general, Justice was in a position to pay a limited partnership distribution in December 2011 in an aggregate amount of \$1,000,000, of which Portsmouth received \$500,000.
+Since we have seen improvement in the operations of the Hotel, and the San Francisco market in general, Justice was in a position to pay a limited partnership distribution in December 2012 in an aggregate amount of \$1,200,000, of which Portsmouth received \$600,000.
+In December 2011, Justice paid a limited partnership distribution in an aggregate amount of \$1,000,000, of which Portsmouth received \$500,000.
 The general partners of Justice will continue to monitor and review the operations and financial results of the Hotel and to set the amount of any future distributions that may be appropriate based on operating results, cash flows and other factors, including establishment of reasonable reserves for debt payments and operating contingencies.